o3de/o3de.org/content/docs/userguide/lua-scripting-ces-api-ui-showmousecursor.md

+description: ' Use ShowMouseCursor to toggle the visibility of the mouse cursor in &ALYlong;. '
+slug: lua-scripting-ces-api-ui-showmousecursor
+title: LyShineLua.ShowMouseCursor
+---
 # LyShineLua\.ShowMouseCursor<a name="lua-scripting-ces-api-ui-showmousecursor"></a>

 Controls the visibility of the mouse cursor\. `1` specifies that the mouse cursor is displayed; `0` specifies that it is hidden\.